AliSoftware/alisoftware.github.io/_posts/2017-02-20-swiftgen-4-2-and-other-news.md

 At the end of April I'll also be talking at the [NSBudapest meetup](https://www.meetup.com/NSBudapest/) that will take place during the [Craft Conference](https://craft-conf.com) in Budapest, Hungary.

-I'll be talking about SwiftGen here, as well as code generation in general, but there are also plenty of other very interesting talks there as well, including about Fastlane and Sourcery too (and I hear Budapest is a wonderful city to visit as well!), so I'm definitely looking forward to it… and maybe meet some of you too!
+I'll be talking about SwiftGen here, as well as code generation in general, but there are also plenty of other very interesting talks there too, including about _fastlane_ and Sourcery too (and I hear Budapest is a wonderful city to visit as well!), so I'm definitely looking forward to it… and maybe meet some of you too!

 ## Blog Articles